OriDango/OriDango/README.md

-# ¡Hola 👋!
-Yo soy Rossemil Oriana 😉🌈
+# ✨¡Hola 👋!
+Yo soy Rossemil Oriana 😉✨

 <!--
 **OriDango/OriDango** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.